What is Deputyship?

 How Guillaumes Solicitors can help

 Deputyship is a serious responsibility.
 Before deciding if a Deputy needs to be appointed, it makes good sense to talk with a Solicitor who can further explain the process to you, including details of supervision by the Court of Protection and the OPG, and also the payment of a security bond, should one be required.
-Guillaumes Solicitors can assist you with Deputyship Applications and issues relating to power of attorney.
+Guillaumes LLP power of attorney solicitors can help you with Deputyship Applications and other legal issues related to mental incapacity.

 Please note, this article does not constitute legal advice.

 Guillaumes LLP Solicitors is a Surrey based law firm offering a full range of services.
-We have a highly experienced private client team who can assist you with all matters relating to Deputyship.
-To make an appointment, get in touch with our legal experts.
+We have a highly experienced private client team who can assist you with all matters relating to Deputyship, and our estate solicitors can help you put any necessary plans in place.
+To make an appointment with our estate solicitors, please call us on get in touch with our legal experts.